The Aldobrandini del Papa palace in Florence

 The noble floor of Palazzo Aldobrandini del Papa makes available its halls to organize private events and business.

-Its ceilings are decorated by important frescoes of the '700 and the apartment is furnished with original pieces of the era.
+Its ceilings are decorated by important frescoes of the '700 and the apartment is furnished with original period pieces.

 Inside you can breathe a warm and romantic atmosphere, ideal for weddings, parties, cultural readings and presentations, photo sets.